EddieJ03/Amazon-Reviews-Project/README.md

 SMOTE works by taking samples from the minority class, and for each sample, finding its nearest neighbors in the feature space.
 Then, it creates new, artificial samples in the feature space by creating several new examples with the average of the sample and each of its neighbors.

-This will help our data representation be more diverse while also balancing the classes, and allows models to obtain better decision boundaries as it will create new examples within regions of the feature space that didn't have many examples before.
+This will help our data representation be more diverse while also balancing the classes.
+It also allows models to obtain better decision boundaries as it will create new examples within regions of the feature space that didn't have many examples before.

 Furthermore, we decided to diversify and complexify our data representation further by using a vectorizer, TfidfVectorizer, to vectorize the text data, meaning our data now represented the individual words and their meaning.
 We decided to set max_features to 5000, meaning only the 5000 most important tokens in the text were used, to reduce overall computational complexity and to prevent overfitting.
 In addition, we set ngram_range to (1,2), meaning the vectorizer will extract single word sequences as well as 2 word sequences.
 We didn't have it extract longer word sequences to again avoid overfitting, although it may have been good to try experiments with longer word sequences, to see if it improved test performance.